-You hear nothing but the sound of crickets and birds chirping as you gaze at the sun starting to peak through far off in the distance, along with the tranquil sound of water trickling down the stream nearby.
+You hear nothing but the sound of crickets and birds chirping as you gaze at the sun starting to peek through far off in the distance, along with the tranquil sound of water trickling down the stream nearby.

 What is a Temple Stay?